INRIA/scikit-learn-mooc/slides/concluding_remarks.md

 ---

-# Machine learning in a nutshell
+# 1. The machine learning pipeline

-- Learned on a train set; applied to test set
+* Learned on a train set; applied to test set

 ???